Research Assistant Professor in Epidemiology and Biostatistics

 Categories: Academic-related Staff

-Applications are invited for appointment as Research Assistant Professor in Epidemiology and Biostatistics in the School of Public Health (Ref.: 495486), to commence as soon as possible on a two-year fixed-term basis, with the possibility of renewal.
+Applications are invited for appointment as Research Assistant Professor in Epidemiology and Biostatistics in the School of Public Health (Ref.: 499475), to commence as soon as possible on a two- to three-year fixed-term basis, with the possibility of renewal.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 At current rates, salaries tax does not exceed 15% of gross income.
 The appointment will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary.